ROCm/rocAL/docs/install/rocAL-build-and-install.rst

 Building and installing rocAL from source code
 ********************************************************************

-Before building and installing rocAL, ensure ROCm is installed.
+Before building and installing rocAL, ensure ROCm 7.13 or above is installed, and that all the :doc:`prerequisites <./rocAL-prerequisites>` are installed too.

 The rocAL source code is available from https://github.com/ROCm/rocAL.
 The default develop branch is intended for developers who want to contribute to the rocAL project or who want to preview new features.

 rocAL supports the `HIP backend <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_.

-You can choose to use the |setup|_ setup script to install most :doc:`prerequisites <./rocAL-prerequisites>`.

 .. note::